FAQ

 If we decide we’re a good fit to work together, we’ll spend the first 2-3 months building your Financial Plan over the course of four meetings.
 Once we’ve reviewed your Plan and decided what action steps to take, we’ll have structured check-ins and meet as needed to continue your financial progress.

 I reach out proactively throughout the year to stay ahead of things like retirement contributions, tax filing and end of year tax planning, open enrollment, credit score maintenance, insurance planning, and estate planning.
-You can also reach out as often as you like for support because things change throughout the year.
+We will generally meet at least twice per year, and I encourage folks to reach out as often as you like for support as things change throughout the year.

 What’s your investment philosophy and what asset allocation will you use?